-It mainly grows on the edges of woodland where there is plenty of sunlight.
-It is a low plant, a shrub.
-It may have green berries, and green-yellow flowers grow in spring.
+It mainly grows on the edges of woodland, in areas where there is plenty of sunlight.
+Poison ivy is a shrub, so it is generally of low height.
+It may produce green berries, and green-yellow flowers typically grow in spring.

-"Leaflets three, let it be" and "Hairy vine, no friend of mine" are two common mnemonic rhymes to describe the appearance of poison ivy.
+"Leaflets three, let it be" and "hairy vine, no friend of mine" are two common mnemonic rhymes that people use to recognize poison ivy.

-According to the American Academy of Dermatology (AAD), 85 percent of the population in the United States is allergic to poison ivy.
+According to the American Academy of Dermatology, 85% of the population in the United States will have an allergic reaction to poison ivy.
 If these people touch the plant, they will develop a rash.

 What's poisonous about poison ivy?

-If any of this extremely sticky oil touches the skin, it can cause a blistering skin rash.
+If any of this oil touches the skin, a blistering skin rash can develop.

-The most dangerous type of exposure is when a person inhales the smoke as the plant is burned.
+The most dangerous type of exposure is when a person inhales the smoke from a burning plant.

 - intense itching